kirenz/twitter-tutorial/twitter-setup.md

 Click the (+) next to *API Key*, *API Secret Key* and *Bearer Token* and copy it in a safe place on your local machine.
 You will need them in on of the following steps.

+Click on "App-Settings".

 ---

 ### Step 6: Get access token and access token secret

-Obtain the *access token* and *access token secret*: These can be generated in your [developer portal](https://developer.twitter.com/en/portal/projects-and-apps), under the `“Keys and tokens”` tab for your developer App.
+Obtain the *Access Token* and *Access Token Secret*: These can be generated in your [developer portal](https://developer.twitter.com/en/portal/projects-and-apps), under the `“Keys and tokens”` tab for your developer App.

+Click on Generate.

 Add them to the file with your *API Key*, *API Secret Key* and *Bearer Token*.